izamrosiawan/izamrosiawan/README.md

 ##

 # i'm izamrosiawan 🕸️
-If life is data, then my heart is a model that continues to learn from you.
-I search for the correlation between longing and distance, and hope that our regression will lead to an eternal embrace.
+if life is data, then my heart is a model that continues to learn from you. i search for the correlation between longing and distance, and hope that our regression will lead to an eternal embrace.